Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Trauma can injure the tendons and muscles in the lower back.
+Injury can damage the tendons and muscles in the lower back.
 Pushing and pulling sports, such as weight lifting or football, can lead to a lumbar strain.
 In addition, sports that require sudden twisting of the lower back, such as in tennis, basketball, baseball, and golf, can lead to this injury.
-Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back and/or abdominal muscles, and tight hamstrings, can increase the risk for this injury.
+Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back, or abdominal muscles, and tight hamstrings, can increase the risk for this injury.

 The following are the most common symptoms of a lumbar strain.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

 The symptoms of a lumbar strain may resemble other conditions and medical problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Specific treatment for a lumbar strain will be determined by your doctor based on:
+Specific treatment for a lumbar strain will be discussed with you by your healthcare provider based on:

 Treatment may include:

 Medicines, such as anti-inflammatories and spinal injections, may also be used to relieve pain and inflammation.